gatk-workflows/gatk4-genome-processing-pipeline/README.md

 # gatk4-genome-processing-pipeline

+#### *- This repo has been archived, the workflows new repository location is [broadinstitute/warp](https://github.com/broadinstitute/warp/tree/develop/pipelines/broad/dna_seq/germline/single_sample/wgs)*

 Workflows used for germline processing in whole genome sequence data.

-*- This repo will soon be archived, its new repository location will be [broadinstitute/warp](https://github.com/broadinstitute/warp/tree/develop/pipelines/broad/dna_seq/germline/single_sample/wgs)*

 ### WholeGenomeGermlineSingleSample :
 This WDL pipeline implements data pre-processing and initial variant calling (GVCF